The hardest brief ever written

 #The50 things every creative should know (part 1)

-#The50 was the most popular post I ever published.
-By squeezing every tip into Twitter’s now defunct 140 character limit (you’ll notice a couple of odd sentence structures here and there), the list quickly went viral.
-It crashed my site and brought in thousands of Twitter followers ready to be disappointed by my aggressively inactive account.
+#The50 was the most widely shared thing I’ve ever published.
+Compressed into Twitter’s then 140-character limit, the list went viral — it crashed my site, circulated across the industry, and brought in thousands of followers ready to be disappointed by my aggressively inactive account.

 Read more “#The50 things every creative should know (part 1)”